sbmagar13/chatbot_widget/README.md

 - You can read the instructions here in [instructions.md](docs/instructions.md)

 ## Documentation
- - Check oute the documentation on how to send bot response from Rasa in [response.md](docs/responses.md)
+ - Check out the documentation on how to send bot response from Rasa in [response.md](docs/responses.md)

 ## Gallery:
 ![ScreenShot](static/img/charts_1.png) ![ScreenShot](static/img/collapse_1.png)